nisaChampagne/Sprint-Challenge--Advanced-CSS/README.md

+1) -adaptive: is less flexible and only works on as many screens as it's layouts are able to.
+   -responsive: guaranteed to work well on any screen size.

+2) desktop-first: targets desktop users,feature rich, max-width used for layers.
+   mobile-first: designed for functionality, simple and clean, min-width used for layers.

+3) 62.5% font size is used for accessibility purposes.

+4) Preprocessing to me would be a way of neatly organizing your css and makes it easier to navigate.

+5) -Favorite: Variables for the convenience.
+   -Not a Fan: Parametric mixins are a little bothersome but they serve a purpose.

 # Sprint Challenge: Advanced CSS - Space Walkers Web Page

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.